Frequently Asked Questions

 My watch missed shots… what do I do now?

-We’ve handed watches to many many shooters and here are the situations that usually caused errors:
+We’ve handed watches to many many shooters and found these to be the most common errors:

 #1 – Watch band is too loose.
-It doesn’t need to be be deadly tight.
-Make it tight enough that the watch doesn’t move when you shake your arm.
+It doesn’t need to be be deadly tight, just make it tight enough that the watch doesn’t move when you shake your arm.

-#2 – Watch band placed upside down on wrist (it needs to be on top of wrist, not facing down).
-Like the picture above.
+#2 – Watch band placed upside down.
+It needs to be on top of wrist, not facing down.

 When test users have reported errors, these steps cleaned up 99% of them.
 If you are still having trouble after going this this troubleshooting list, email us at [email protected].